The Ultimate Packing List For Iceland In Summer

 - You’ll want a regular tripod for this camera if you plan to do nighttime photography (I use this one).

 - You’ll also want a plastic cover for your camera, to protect it from waterfall spray and rain.
 A garbage bag or poncho for your backpack or gear wouldn’t be a bad idea either.

-- An extra battery or two would be smart as well.
+- An extra couple camera batteries would be smart as well.

-- External battery charger – I use this Anker one.
-It holds a lot of charge and isn’t too bulky or heavy.
+- External battery charger that holds a lot of charge and isn’t too bulky or heavy.